 In refugee camps living conditions can be very poor.
 Previous experiences show that greenery and locational choice can make a difference.
 Metropolitan Solutions looks into the options to translate knowledge into applications for refugee camps.

 Worldwide there are many refugee camps.
 The number of refugees and, as such, also the number and size of refugee camps, has increased significantly.
 The latest figures (UNHCR Mid Year Trends 2015) show that the number of refugees has increased from 10.4 mln (2011) to 15.1 mln (2015).
-The expectation is that the number of crises, due to conflicts and natural disasters, will not decline substantially in the upcoming decades, rather increase.
+The expectation is that the number of crises, due to conflicts and natural disasters, will not decline substantially in the upcoming decades, but rather increase.
 The refugee camps appear to be emerging urban environments, of which the aimed transience often moves into a long-term settlement.
-Settlements with populations often equal to regular cities, varying from 25.000 to even more than 100.000 persons.
+Settlements with populations often equal regular cities, varying from 25.000 to even more than 100.000 persons.

 The liveabilty is under pressure, because of the increasing population numbers and the environmental aspects (terrain and climate).
-Think about air quality (dust), water nuisance, heat (stress), but also the limited possibilities to provide in fresh food, day-by-day activities and felt security.
+Think about air quality (dust), water nuisance, heat (stress), but also the limited possibilities to provide fresh food, day-by-day activities and felt security.

 The objective of the project is to see in which way can (temporary) green blue strategies and measures, based on Metropolitan Solutions, contribute to the strengthening of the liveability in refugee camps?